I have had my newly built PC for about 1½ month.

 • Corsair Power Supply 600W CX

 Yesterday when I came to use the computer that had been turned on during the night while downloading games from Steam I found it running but unresponsive.
-Normaly it would have been in sleepmode by that time but now the PC was "on", but no picture on the monitor and no actual activity from the computer.
+Normally it would have been in sleep mode by that time, but now the PC was "on", but no picture on the monitor and no actual activity from the computer.

 When I turned the computer back on it went in to a pre-post reboot loop.
 Powered up, seemed to check the HDD or something, a few seconds went by and them it shut down again.
-After a few seconds more it automaticly powered up again and did the same thing again.
+After a few seconds more it automatically powered up again and did the same thing again.
 Over and over.
-I ended up having to pull the powercord, and pressing the powerbutton a few times to drain the lingering current and then plugging the powercord back in.
-Now the computer booted and loaded windows again.
+I ended up having to pull the power cord and press the power button a few times to drain the lingering current and then plug the power cord back in.
+Now the computer booted and loaded Windows again.

-I have tired flashing older BIOS versions, trying to force reinstall the Realtek drivers by showing "hidden devices" in Hardware manager etc. Nothing helps.
 What is the issue?
-It feels like there is a bug, either in the hardwaredesign of the motherboard, the realtek chip or in the BIOS.
+It feels like there is a bug, either in the hardware design of the motherboard, the Realtek chip, or in the BIOS.

-It's very frustrating!
+• It's very frustrating!
 I had a Gigabyte board do this on me, but a BIOS reset to factory defaults cured it.
-If all else fails I'd have it exchanged under warranty. – Linker3000 Aug 30 '11 at 11:48
+If all else fails I'd have it exchanged under warranty.

 This ended up being a faulty motherboard and a replacement board was acquired.